 Real character is developed not by knowing what is right, but by living it.
 We must put our knowledge of what character looks like into practice in our every day life.

-–I can teach my children five fantastic, exciting, hands on lessons about obedience.
+–-I can teach my children five fantastic, exciting, hands on lessons about obedience.
 This will not make them obedient.
-It is as we live life together, it is as we take the understanding of obedience and start to put it into practice that we begin to see real character.
+It is as we live life together, it is as we take the understanding of obedience and start to put it into practice that we begin to see our children grow in character.
 It is as our children actually come when called, with a good attitude that we can say they are obedient.
 It is as they complete what we’ve asked them to do and do it without complaining that we can say they are obedient.
 Not until we put the lessons into regular practice can we say we have that character response in our life.

 It takes Knowledge and Practice

 This doesn’t by any means devalue the time we spend learning about character – it just means we need time to put it into practice.
 In fact knowledge and practice work together to form a habit.